AjayKMehta/setup-machine/NeovimNotes.md

 DAP stands for Debug Adapter Protocol.

-Tried to keep same shortcuts as Visual Studio:
+I tried to keep the shortcuts the same as those in Visual Studio as much as possible:

  Action            | Keymap/command
 -------------------|-----------------------------------